Relationships, Dating and Intimacy:

 It's difficult to speak honestly about our relationships, especially in this highly curated age of social media.
 We may feel like we're failing or getting it wrong when our relationships have conflict or lack connection.
 The truth is, being in relationship with someone means that your buttons are going to be pushed, and it also means that at times, your connection might not flow as easily.
 Whether your relationship with your partner is feeling stuck, distant, or fraught with conflict, counselling can help identify and address the roots of the issue.

-If you prefer to address your relationship concerns in individual counselling, without your partner present, I would support you in that and help you examine the patterns and responses that you are bringing to the dynamic.
+If you prefer to address your relationship concerns in individual counselling, without your partner present, I will support you in that, and help you examine the patterns and responses that are keeping the relationship stuck or unhappy.
 If it becomes clear that involving your partner is a necessary next step, we can discuss ways to do so.